 We want your feedback!
 Fill out our listener survey for a chance to win a $100 Patagonia gift card.

-Join us on November 30 for a live, virtual episode of the Climavores podcast.
-Come ask a question about food, nutrition or eating for the climate.
+Join us on November 30 for a live virtual episode of Climavores.
+Come ask a question about food, nutrition and eating for the climate.

 On The Carbon Copy podcast this week:

 There’s no doubt that corporations are thinking differently about climate risk and action.
 But are they making real progress?

 This week, we have two conversations on the murkiness of corporate sustainability efforts.

 We’ll talk with Sinduja Rangarajan, a senior investigative data reporter at Bloomberg, about the creative accounting methods that are inflating the emissions-reduction progress of large companies.
 She and journalist Ben Elgin recently dug through 6,000 corporate reports on climate initiatives.
 The pair found that the world’s biggest companies may be failing to account for as much as a combined 112 million metric tons of emissions, which is equal to the annual output of 24 million cars.

 We’ll also hear from Joel Makower, co-founder of GreenBiz Group and co-host of the GreenBiz 350 podcast.
 He’s been covering corporate sustainability for nearly three decades.
 We talk about what is actually making an impact in corporate sustainability — and what is still holding it back.

 The Carbon Copy is a co-production of Post Script Media and Canary Media.